-Pinterest is another visually oriented social media platform.
+Pinterest is another visually-oriented social media platform.
 It allows users to create visual digital bulletin boards and organize them into different categories.

-You may be wondering, how does this help me find answer to which social media should I use?
+You may be wondering, how does this help me find an answer to which social media should I use?

 Well, if you have a visual brand or operate in one of the niche industries that Pinterest caters to then this social media platform may be perfect for helping you connect with and engage your audience.